haosheng00/SC1015-Mini-Project/README.md

 8. [References](https://github.com/haosheng00/SC1015-Mini-Project/edit/main/README.md#references)

 ## Motivation and Problem Statement
-As the leading cause of death, accounting for 32% of all deaths in the world, we are motivated to reduce the implications of **heart disease** with early detection which allows for the best chance for successful treatment and survival.
+Heart disease is the leading cause of death, accounting for 32% of all deaths in the world.
+Given the severity of the situation, our group wants to reduce the implications of **heart disease** with early detection and intervention which allows for the best chance for successful treatment and survival.
 - How can we assist doctors to speed up the diagnosis of heart disease to minimise further implications?
 - Which model is the best in predicting heart disease to aid in our goal of early detection?